Blackboard: Design

 A blackboard can simply be a board painted with a dark matte paint (usually black, occasionally dark green).
 Matte black plastic sign material (known as closed-cell PVC foamboard) is also used to create custom chalkboard art.
 Blackboards on an A-frame are used by restaurants and bars to advertise daily specials.
 Adhesive chalkboard surface is also available in stores as rolls of textured black plastic shelf covering, which is applied to the desired wall, door or other surface.

 A more modern variation consists of a coiled sheet of plastic drawn across two parallel rollers, which can be scrolled to create additional writing space while saving what has been written.
-The highest grade blackboards are made of porcelain-enameled steel (black, green, blue or sometimes other colours).
+The highest grade blackboards are made of porcelain-enamelled steel (black, green, blue or sometimes other colours).
 Porcelain is very hard wearing, and blackboards made of porcelain usually last 10–20 years in intensive use.

 Lecture theatres may contain a number of blackboards in a grid arrangement.
 The lecturer then moves boards into reach for writing and then moves them out of reach, allowing a large amount of material to be shown simultaneously.